junxit/us-congress-bills-111/metadata.md

 - 2010-09-28 — Passed/agreed to in House: On motion to suspend the rules and pass the bill, as amended Agreed to by voice vote.(text: CR H7093)
 - 2010-09-28 — The title of the measure was amended.
 Agreed to without objection.
 - 2010-09-29 — Received in the Senate and Read twice and referred to the Committee on Commerce, Science, and Transportation.
+- 2010-12-09 — Cleared for White House.
+- 2010-12-09 — Passed Senate without amendment by Unanimous Consent.
+- 2010-12-09 — Passed/agreed to in Senate: Passed Senate without amendment by Unanimous Consent.
+- 2010-12-09 — Senate Committee on Commerce, Science, and Transportation discharged by Unanimous Consent. (consideration: CR S8690)
+- 2010-12-09 — Senate Committee on Commerce, Science, and Transportation discharged by Unanimous Consent.(consideration: CR S8690)
+- 2010-12-10 — Message on Senate action sent to the House.
+- 2010-12-17 — Presented to President.
+- 2010-12-17 — Presented to President.
+- 2010-12-22 — Became Public Law No: 111-326.
+- 2010-12-22 — Became Public Law No: 111-326.
+- 2010-12-22 — Signed by President.
+- 2010-12-22 — Signed by President.